qli31/assignment5/README.md

 All the pages excpet index.php should have idential background color or background picture.
 The background picture for index.php have already chose and kept in the folder.

 The choose of background color should be related to pizza.
 For example the color of pepperoni.
 It should give a "tasty" feeling to the reader.
 The font for the website should give a yummy and pizza related feeling.
 My recommendation is to search for "pizza font", which are the fonts commonly used on pizza advertisement.
 They can help the reader to bring up their memory about pizza.
-The color for the nevigation bar should stand out from the background.
+The color for the navigation bar should stand out from the background.
 But not high contrast color, just make sure the user can notice the existance of the nevigation bar.

-All the heading should have the same font size and font choice excpet the one in the idex.php.
+All the heading should have the same font size and font choice excpet the one in the index.php.
 The header should be strong and clear.
 The header should quickly get the readers' attention so that the reader can understand the main purpose of the website at the very firt glance.
 The heading in index.php should really stand out and quickly attract the user's attention.
 I would recommend a relatively large font size.

 ### Intended Interactivity